Lightweight WordPress Analytics: I Measured Them All

 - It hits Google's servers for periodic auth refreshes.

 The 5.1 MB on disk is the smallest of these problems.
 The 139 KB on every visitor's browser is the bigger one.
-PageSpeed Insights flags this; Google's own page speed tool flags Google's own plugin.
+PageSpeed Insights flags it.
+Google's own page speed tool flags Google's own plugin.

 The "no plugin" alternative: just a script tag